 - Pick a busy scene to test against (Balmora and Ebonheart both have spots that are very demanding).
 Type the cell name into the box next to where it says "Start default character at".

 - Create a file in the root of your base mods folder and call it

 openmw-test.txt.
 Type this into that file:

 tgm tcl player->setspeed 400 ; Or a higher value as desired

 - This will enable godmode, disable clipping, and set your player speed to something high so you can fly around very quickly when the game loads.

-- Where it says "Run script after startup:", click the button labeled "Browse..." next to the input box and select the
+- Back to the launcher, where it says "Run script after startup:", click the button labeled "Browse..." next to the input box and select the

 openmw-test.txtfile you created before.